ctnava/rxtechnotes/3_access_to_drugs.md

 \*Cannabis remains Schedule I federally, though legal or decriminalized in many U.S. states.

-### 💼 Prescriber & Pharmacy Responsibilities

-- A **valid DEA number** is required on all prescriptions for controlled substances.
-- Schedule II prescriptions must be written (or e-prescribed where required) and cannot be refilled.
-- Partial fills of C-II prescriptions are allowed if requested by the prescriber or patient:
-  - The initial partial fill must occur within 30 days of the issue date.
-  - The remainder must be filled within that same 30-day window; otherwise, the prescription expires.
-- Schedule II records must be stored separately from all others.
-- Schedule III–V records must also be maintained separately and be readily retrievable.

-### 🗃️ Recordkeeping Requirements (CA Laws Referenced)

-- All prescription and dispensing records for controlled substances must be stored on-site for at least 3 years (CA B&P Code § 4333).
-- Inventory audits must be conducted every 2 years (CA H&S Code § 11190) and must include:
-  - Drug name, dosage form, and strength
-  - Quantity on hand
-  - Date and time of inventory
-  - Signature of the responsible pharmacist

 ### 📝 DEA Forms & Compliance

 - **DEA Form 222** is required for ordering Schedule II drugs via CSOS.